MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-D-Tank-Vessel-Response-Plans-Oil/section-155.1050.md

 (d) The owner or operator of a vessel that carries groups I through IV petroleum oil as a primary cargo shall identify in the response plan and ensure the availability of, through contract or other approved means, the response resources that will respond to a discharge up to the vessel's average most probable discharge.

-(1) For a vessel that carries groups I through IV petroleum oil as its primary cargo, the response resources must include -
+(1) For a vessel that carries groups I through IV petroleum oil as its primary cargo, the response resources must include—

-(i) Containment boom in a quantity equal to twice the length of the largest vessel involved in the transfer and capable of being deployed at the site of oil transfer operations -
+(i) Containment boom in a quantity equal to twice the length of the largest vessel involved in the transfer and capable of being deployed at the site of oil transfer operations—

 (A) Within 1 hour of detection of a spill, when the transfer is conducted between 0 and 12 miles from the nearest shoreline; or

 (B) Within 1 hour plus travel time from the nearest shoreline, based on an on-water speed of 5 knots, when the transfer is conducted over 12 miles up to 200 miles from the nearest shoreline; and

-(ii) Oil recovery devices and recovered oil storage capacity capable of being at the transfer site -
+(ii) Oil recovery devices and recovered oil storage capacity capable of being at the transfer site—

 (A) Within 2 hours of the detection of a spill during transfer operations, when the transfer is conducted between 0 and 12 miles from the nearest shoreline; or